acerock/CppToCSharpTools/readme.md

  * above.
 All comments, single lines, and multi-lines are together considered a block and handled by
- * our general rules for comments but sticks to the file */ using Agresso.Interface.CoreServices;
+ * our general rules for comments but sticks to the file */ using Agresso.Types;
+using Agresso.Interface.CoreServices;
-using Agresso.Types;
+using BatchNet;
-using BatchNet.Compatibility.Types;
+using BatchNet.Compatibility;
 using BatchNet.Fundamentals.Compatibility;
-using U4.BatchNet.Common.Compatibility;
+using U4.BatchNet.ServerLib.Compatibility;
 using static BatchNet.Compatibility.Level1;
+using static BatchNet.Compatibility.Level2;
 using static BatchNet.Compatibility.BatchApi;

 internal partial class CSample : ISample